pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 Skaffold is integrated into your project.
 You can use the following commands:

 ### development mode
-Monitors source code and when it changes builds and push's a new image
+Monitors source code and when it changes builds and pushes a new image

 ```bash
 skaffold dev -f manifests/skaffold.yaml
 ```
 ### run
-Builds and push image once when executed
+Build and push the image when executed

 ```bash
 skaffold run -f manifests/skaffold.yaml